dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - `module2b` (ghost tagging)
 - `module2c` (extended post-install crash tagging)

+Thus, although the resurrection_monitor_patch8 produces viable files, the resurrection_gateway will not be called from the resurrection_monitor_patch8, because the resurrection_gateway requires that the files from the monitor be post-processed to make the best decisions.

+Instead the resurrection_gateway code will reside in a new module (module2d) that follows the module2b and module2c post-processor modules.

 ####  What This Means for `registry_entry` in relation to the resurrection_gatekeeper: